bhauman/rebel-readline/rebel-readline/doc/intro.md

 sense, and the why of LISP starts to dawn.

 The idea here is to provide the opportunity to experience inline-eval at the first REPL a newcomer tries.
-The idea here is to provide a tool that is sharp enough for newcomers to elegantly solve [4Clojure](http://www.4clojure.com/) problems and participate in [Advent Of Code](http://adventofcode.com/) without having to make a steep investment in an unfamiliar toolchain.
+The idea is to provide a tool that is sharp enough for newcomers to elegantly solve [4Clojure](http://www.4clojure.com/) problems and participate in [Advent Of Code](http://adventofcode.com/) without having to make a steep investment in an unfamiliar toolchain.